 Cybersecurity Skill Shortage – The Government of Ghana (“GOG”) is embarking on a Ghana Digital Transformation and Infrastructural Development Program focusing on national broadband infrastructure, total connectivity, government services, and accessibility for the unserved and underserved communities.
 Unfortunately, Ghana lacks cybersecurity professional expertise with the skillsets necessary to support and protect key digital infrastructure, including banks, telecommunication, utilities, and government services.

-Cybersecurity Programs within Secondary Schools – Although secondary schools in Ghana have ICT programs, most of the curriculum do not have any courses in cybersecurity.
+Cybersecurity Programs within Secondary Schools – Although secondary schools in Ghana have ICT programs, most of the curricula do not have any courses in cybersecurity.

 Cybersecurity Skill Shortage – As cyber threats increase, the demand for cyber security professionals in Canada is increasing by 7% each year.
 If a business uses the Internet or a network to perform its tasks, they have a need for cyber security professionals opening up countless job opportunities.
 Unfortunately due to the growth in demand, Ghana lacks the cybersecurity professionals to support and protect these sectors.